The Application for the 2017 Scholarship Awards is Closed.

 The Wings Over America Scholarship Foundation is sponsoring over 50 scholarships to further the post secondary education of Navy dependents from the Aviation community.
 Most scholarships are $3,000 and some are renewable.
 Scholarships can only be used for tuition and tuition related fees charged by the college.
 This is for undergraduate work only and Reserve Officer Candidate Programs (full scholarship students including service academies) or any other full scholarship recipients are not eligible.

-In addition to WOASF, your application may be considered for our Administered Scholarships:
+In addition to WOASF, your application may be considered for our Administered Scholarships, which include the following:

 Maritime Patrol Assoc.
 VAW/VRC